ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 }
 ```

-The `CxxMirror` remains immutable throughout the application.
-Declaring it as a `static` local instance ensures one-time initialization and global availability, making initialization inherently thread-safe.
-RTL internally manages registration safety, but this design also leverages compiler guarantees for automatic thread-safety.
+The `CxxMirror` remains immutable once initialized.
+Declaring it as a `static` local instance ensures one-time construction and global availability, with thread-safe initialization guaranteed by the compiler.
+Internally, RTL adds an additional safety layer: it synchronizes registration across threads and prevents duplicate registration of the same entity (method, function, or constructor), but this design also leverages compiler guarantees for automatic thread-safety.

 👉 **Tip**
 > Always use the singleton pattern for ***`CxxMirror`***.
 It guarantees stability, thread-safe lazy initialization, and provides a predictable reflective universe.